melodell/schedule-to-ical/README.md

 Download an MHTML file from Wolverine Access.

 Backpack/Registration > My Class Schedule > List View > Scroll to the bottom and click "Printer friendly page" \
-Open Browser Tools and click "Save Page As" > Choose "Webpage, Single File" as format.
+Open Browser Tools and click "Save Page As" > Choose "Webpage, Single File" format.

-Save somewhere and specify path to file in command line argument
+Save somewhere and specify path to file in command line argument.

 ### Virtual Environment
 ``` console